iamsikun/iamsikun.github.io/_pages/about.md

 ---

 I am a Ph.D. candidate in [Supply Chain, Operations, and Technology](https://olin.wustl.edu/EN-US/academic-programs/PhD/Pages/PhdDetail.aspx?username=sikun) at Olin Business School, Washington University in St. Louis.
 I'm fortunate to be advised by Prof. [Dennis Zhang](http://denniszhang.org/).
-My research interests are data-driven decision-making, causal inference, learning algorithms, and sequential decision analytics.
-I'm also interested in their application in operations, marketing, and quantitative finance.
+My research interests are causal inference, learning theory, and data-driven optimization.
+I'm also interested in their application in marketing, operations, and quantitative finance.

 ### Contacts
 * sikun [at] wustl [dot] edu